sam-k0/BalatroUnsteamed/README.md

 # BalatroUnsteamed

-Enables you to play Balatro without Steam running
+Enables you to play Balatro without Steam running- This does not allow for pirating the game.

 ## Install
 Go to the game install directory and rename "luasteam.dll" to "Original.dll", then place the newly compiled "luasteam.dll" in the game directory.